-- 1. The non-parent relative caretaker and the caretaker's spouse and child(ren) are not included in the income unit. - 2.
+- 1. The non-parent relative caretaker and the caretaker's spouse and child(ren) are removed from the income unit. - 2.
 The non-parent relative caretaker and his/her spouse must meet the need criteria. - 3.
-The nonparent relative must have been identified as a safety resource placement, a relative placement or they have been awarded custody of the child.
-Verification such as employment, a child care referral, safety assessment or custody order must be on file to support the need for CWS. - 4.
+The non-parent relative caretaker must verify that they have been identified as a safety resource placement, a relative placement or that they have been awarded custody of the child.
+Verification such as employment, a childcare referral, safety assessment, custody order, or any other supporting documentation must be on file to support the need for CWS. - 4.
 The income of the non-parent relative caretaker is NOT counted in the calculation of income to determine eligibility for CWS.
 Income is only counted for biological and adoptive parents.
-Workers should verify if the guardian is employed.

-- a.
-If a non-parent relative caretaker applies and receives services, and CWS is not involved, - i. the child care need may be employment, or a need other than CWS. - ii. the non-parent relative caretaker remains the case head. - iii. the income unit will be the child(ren) only.
-Income of the child(ren), such as but not limited to, social security survivor benefits and child support continues to be counted and the parental fee is assessed on the child(ren)'s income alone.
+Workers should verify if the guardian is employed. - a.
+If a non-parent relative caretaker applies and receives services, and CWS is not involved, - i. the need may be employment, or a need other than CWS. - ii. the non-parent relative caretaker remains the case head. - iii. the income unit will be the child(ren) only.
+Income of the child(ren), such as but not limited to, social security survivor benefits and child support continues to be counted and the parental fee is assessed on the child(ren)'s income alone. - 3.
+Joint or Split Custody Income Unit Joint custody is when an applicant/recipient shares physical custody of a child.
+At initial application, childcare workers must inquire if the family has joint custody.
+Workers are encouraged to ask joint or split custody questions when completing a thorough interview.
+Split custody is when parents with multiple children each have sole physical custody of different children.
+Joint custody is when children are shared by both parents after divorce or separation.